 RED FLAG PROCEDURE

-In the event of a red flag, a Pilot should slow down and await instructions from the Race Control.
+In the event of a red flag, a Pilot must immediately slow down and stop, awaiting instructions from the Race Director, who will provide guidance on the course to follow and the destination to reach.
 Overtaking is strictly prohibited.